 by: Thomas Young

 The Internet has changed marketing.
 Business leaders should be aware of two of the most profound changes.
-The first is the ability of marketing staff to collect highly accurate data from your target markets and the second is the ability to accurately measure the impact and return of various web marketing strategies.
+The first is the ability of marketing staff to collect highly accurate data from your target markets and the second is the ability to accurately measure the impact and return of various strategic digital marketing strategies.
 This was never possible in sales and marketing to this extent prior to the web.
-Online marketers know more than ever before about their online consumer, thanks to Google Analytics and other web marketing stats.
+Online marketers know more than ever before about their online consumer, thanks to Google Analytics and other strategic digital marketing stats.
 They can also track conversion sources more accurately, along with what is needed to drive sales.

 This has led to a tremendous boost in the accuracy of market research.
 The Internet and your company website now provide unique opportunities to further get inside the head of your targeted markets and understand how they use your website and why they behave the way they do online.
 Business leaders should have a basic understanding of how to use the Internet and their websites to collect valuable market research data.
-Here are a few online market research techniques you can use to improve your web marketing results.
+Here are a few online market research techniques you can use to improve your strategic digital marketing results.

 User testing is a very powerful form of marketing research.
 It is the process of observing your website visitors perform basic tasks on your website and monitoring their actions and feedback.
 User testing can vary widely in its scope and depth.
 It can go from a formal study in a user testing lab with eye tracking and more sophisticated observation methods, to a very simple over-the-shoulder review of a user as they navigate around your website.